 A Beginner's Guide to Buying a Tiller

-- Ideal for medium-sized jobs - A front-tine tiller is best at reseeding patches of lawn rather than a whole yard.
-This device is also ideal for cultivating existing gardens to prepare them for planting.
+- Ideal for medium-sized jobs - A front-tine tiller is best at preparing smaller gardens for planting or reseeding patches of lawn rather than a whole yard.

 - Works well on soft earth - The front-end design is best for gardens and flower beds that have already been cultivated or for soft ground that will be easy to till.
 You may need to take multiple passes to properly develop the soil.

 - Perfect for major cultivating jobs - The rear-tine tiller has a heavier construction and is suitable for reseeding a large lawn or for projects that require deep cultivation.

 - Deals with tough soil - If you have soil that is rocky, this model is strong enough to break up hard dirt.